How to Bid on Consulting Projects and Win

 4. Make the Most of Your Opportunities to Win

-After investing the time to prepare your response, it’s important to make sure you’ve leveraged every opportunity you have to win the bid.
-Double check to see if you answered all the required questions and proofread for grammar and spelling.
+After investing the time to prepare your response, it’s important to make sure you’ve leveraged every opportunity to win the bid.
+Double-check to see if you answered all the required questions and proofread for grammar and spelling.

 If supporting documentation is allowed, include it.
-Samples of past work that relate to the project at hand can help showcase your skills.
+Samples of past work related to the project at hand can help showcase your skills.
 A personal website is a great place to display your work.
-Consider pointing to case studies of past projects that relate to a similar problem the client is facing.
+Consider pointing to case studies of past projects related to a similar problem the client is facing.
 Lastly, ensure that your response is formatted in a way that is easy to read, that your answers are succinct and well-articulated, and that you’ve made an overall strong business case for yourself.

-As an independent contractor, RFPs are part of the game when it comes to generating new business.
-While it may be tempting to bid on anything that seems remotely interesting to you, it’s important to be judicious and only respond to project inquiries that you have a real opportunity to win.
+As an independent contractor, RFPs are part of the game for generating new business.
+While it may be tempting to bid on anything that seems remotely interesting to you, it’s important to be judicious and only respond to project inquiries you have a real opportunity to win.
 Ensure your investment of time pays off by providing a well-written, strong document that best positions you to win the business.